Beebeetown, Iowa

 Beebeetown is an unincorporated town in Harrison County, Iowa, USA.

 History

 Beebeetown was founded in 1880.
 The population was 50 in 1940.

+In 1913, a violent tornado would strike Beebeetown, killing 2 children.

-Beebeetown Highschool was closed in the 1978 and consolidated with Persia, Iowa and Neola, Iowa's school districts to form Tri-Center School District.
+Beebeetown Highschool was closed in 1978 and consolidated with Persia, Iowa and Neola, Iowa's school districts to form Tri-Center School District.

 Beebeetown is home to the Twisted Tail Restaurant, a diner that won the 2020 Iowa Cattlemen Competition burger competition.